-Penzance geothermal pool crowned Sustainable Project of the Year
+Penzance pool wins Sustainable Project of the Year at Museums + Heritage Awards

-The annual awards, which took place online tonight (Thursday 1 July), celebrate the UK’s most innovative and inspiring heritage attractions, museums and galleries.
+The annual Museums + Heritage Awards, which took place online tonight (Thursday 1 July), celebrate the UK’s most innovative and inspiring heritage attractions, museums and galleries.

 The Heritage Fund sponsored the Sustainable Project of the Year for the second year running.
 This award recognises some of the most ground-breaking sustainable practices being used in the sector.